 They didn't learn about the Cambridge police.

-Uh Obama got that wrong.
+Obama got that wrong.

-Uh, my sources on the ground told me early on they're never getting a guilty verdict because multiple eyewitnesses corroborate the story of Officer Darren Wilson.
+My sources on the ground told me early on they're never getting a guilty verdict because multiple eyewitnesses corroborate the story of Officer Darren Wilson.

 I told everybody that in Baltimore, even though expectations were raised by the mob and the media, there's not going to be a single cop that will be found guilty there.

-After I think three acquittals, they gave up.
+After, I think, three acquittals, they gave up.

-Uh, then you got the UVA rape case, then you've got the Duke Lacrosse case.
+Then you got the UVA rape case.

-You see a pattern here, the rush to judgment, just like the mob in the media.
+The rush to judgment, just like the mob and the media.

-Three plus, maybe four plus years of never-ending lies about Trump Russia collusion that never happened.
+Three plus, maybe four plus years of never-ending lies about Trump-Russia collusion that never happened.

-Let me let me play just some of it.
+Let me play just some of it.

-It's long, it's a little long, but just so you can hear it yourself.
+It's a little long, but just so you can hear it yourself, the rush to judgment, no due process, no presumption of innocence.

 And if I am Kyle Rittenhouse's attorney, I am taking names and I am filing lawsuits, just like Nicholas Sandman did.